 These two weighting factors are independently controllable by the two standard deviation parameters of the bilateral filter.
 When the intensity standard deviation is large, the bilateral filter acts more like a Gaussian blur filter, because the intensity Gaussian is less peaked.
 Conversely, when the intensity standard deviation is smaller, edges in the intensity are preserved or enhanced.

 This example model provides a hardware-compatible algorithm.
-You can implement this algorithm on a board using a Xilinx™ Zynq™ reference design.
+You can generate HDL code from this algorithm, and implement it on a board using a Xilinx™ Zynq™ reference design.
 See docid:xilinxzynqbasedvision_examples.example-vzBilateral_PixelStream.